bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 netcat -v [Your Public IP] 2130

-WebUI is an interface to control bitmark-node.
+WebUI is an interface to control bitmark node services.
 User can only access WebUI through local network.
 Please notice that user can not access the port from internet due to security reason.

 | PORT | DESCRIPTION                |
 |------|----------------------------|